The University of Toronto defines plagiarism and other academic offences in Section B of the Code of Behaviour on Academic Matters.

 Do not be fooled into thinking that you can copy sentences from textbooks, journal articles or web sites and get away with it.
 The shift in your writing style is often quite obvious as is the ease with which you suddenly start discussing unfamiliar terms or concepts.
 Your instructors are very familiar with the common sources of information on each subject.

-The best way to avoid accidental copying (it is a still a violation whether you meant to or not), is to read the passage and then express it in your own words .
+The best way to avoid accidental copying (note that it is a still a violation whether you meant to or not), is to read the passage and then express it in your own words.
 Afterwards, compare your text to the original and make sure that they are sufficiently different.
 Take care to avoid paraphrasing (simple rewording, see Case 2).

 Case 4: Direct Copying from Original Sources, but with Footnotes